valour01/arm_disasssembler_study/README.md

 - Use the command `runspec --config=/path/to/config/gcc.cfg --action=build --rebuild --tune=base binary name` to build every single binary.
 - You can glue all of them with your own python or shell script.

+# Ground Truth
+[truth.py](https://github.com/valour01/arm_disasssembler_study/blob/master/truth.py) is the file to extract the ground truth from a binary with debugging information.

+# Citation
 If you use the related script, dataset or the insights we observed in our paper.
 Please considering cite our paper.

-# Ground Truth
-[truth.py](https://github.com/valour01/arm_disasssembler_study/blob/master/truth.py) is the file to extract the ground truth from a binary with debugging information.

 ```
 @inproceedings{10.1145/3395363.3397377,